 It only takes a few seconds while typing on your cell phone to become distracted.
 That's why it's so important to put your devices down when crossing the street.
 Yet one in five high school students crosses the street while distracted – most while texting or wearing headphones.
 Spread the word about the dangers of distraction and make your voice heard.
-Click on the tabs to get started.

 Take The Pledge